eye-division/jennyblyth/_gallery/gerry-judah.md

   centenary of World War 1 currently on display at St. Paul's Cathedral.

-  **Also currently showing : *THE CRUSADER*&nbsp;- on permanent display at Imperial War Museum of the North, Manchester since NOVEMBER 2010**
+  **Also currently showing : *THE CRUSADER* - on permanent display at Imperial War Museum of the North, Manchester since NOVEMBER 2010**

   [<font